Jabari Smith Jr. NBA Preview vs. the Grizzlies

-Jabari Smith Jr.'s Houston Rockets take on the Memphis Grizzlies at 8:00 PM ET on Wednesday.
+The Houston Rockets, Jabari Smith Jr. included, take on the Memphis Grizzlies on Friday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.